[PREV - AUTHENTICITY] [TOP]

 Some people would leap to blame

-her for any screw-up ("what do These two sets
+her for any screw-up ("what do It is likely these

-you expect from a flake like of people might
+you expect from a flake like two sets of people

 In the face of this